austin-leung/Keys-to-Success/README.md

 * Maze: Represent a field with an explorer on it

    * toString(): Return a depiction of the maze

    * go(int direction): Move the explorer a step in the indicated direction

    * dropA(int mazeElement): Modify the maze such that indicated mazeElement is in the explorer's position

    * explorerIsOnA(): Return the mazeElement the explorer is on.

+* Displayer: Display a string at the top of the window

 ## Version *n* Wishlist:
 * Find all solutions